guidomb/ios-scripts/README.md

   * `script/common/install_carthage`: Allows to install a specific version of Carthage.
   * `script/common/install_swiftlint`: Allows to install a specific version of SwiftLint.
+  * `script/common/install_tailor`: Allows to install a specific version of Tailor.

 ## License